yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

-## What tables do you anticipate you will need?
+## :thought_balloon: What tables do you anticipate you will need?
-## What associations do your tables have?
+## :thought_balloon: What associations do your tables have?
-## Explore some of the free Bootstrap themes available, which one do you want to use?
+## :thought_balloon: Explore some of the free Bootstrap themes available, which one do you want to use?
-## Wireframe the main pages in the application.
+## :thought_balloon: Wireframe the main pages in the application.
  1. Home.js
  2. AboutUs.js
  3. New.js